 Brazil requires US citizens to carry a valid US passport and to obtain a Brazilian visa before entering the country for any purpose.
 You must obtain your Brazilian visa in advance from the Brazilian Embassy or Consulate nearest to your place of residence in the United States.

 Final Word on Traveling to Brazil

 Brazil is a beautiful destination to travel because of its extraordinary views and exhilarating experiences but is also dangerous.
 Purchasing international health insurance will help to put your worries to rest because in the event of an accident occurring, you know that you are covered.
 Travel to Brazil worry free and enjoy the adventures that are waiting to happen.

-- Health Coverage for American Expats Abroad
+- Health Insurance for American Expats Living Abroad

 - Short Term Insurance for Travel Abroad

 - Brazil Health Insurance for Foreigners Living in Brazil

 More Travel Medical Insurance Advice for Visitors to:

 Australian Travel insurance | Visitors to Canada | Travel to China | Costa Rica Travel Insurance | Travel to France | Visitors to Germany | Hong Kong Travel Insurance | Travel to India | Irish Travel Insurance | Italian Travel Insurance | Mexico Travel Insurance | Travel to Singapore | Visitors to Spain | Travel Insurance in Turkey | Thailand Travel insurance | Travel to the United Kingdom (UK) | USA Visitors insurance